STERILE NON-ABSORBABLE of STAINLESS STEEL SURGICAL SUTURE U.S.P

 Stainless steel sutures complies with the requirements of the United States Pharmacopoeia monograph for “Non absorbable surgical suture” for non-absorbable surgical sutures

-STAINLESS STEEL sutures are indicated for use in abdominal wound closure, intestinal anastomosis, hernia repair, sternal closure and also for certain orthopedic procedures (cerclage or tendon repair).
+STAINLESS STEEL SUTURE is indicated for use in sternal closure and also for certain orthopaedic procedures (Cerclage or tendon repair).

 The use of these sutures is contraindicated in patients with known sensitivities or allergies to steel and/or its principal metallic components, chromium and nickel.
 Additionally, the presence of steel may interfere with certain radio diagnostics and its use is contraindicated where radio transparency of suture material is required.

-User should be familiar with surgical procedure and techniques involving non-absorbable sutures before employing STAINLESS STEEL SUTURE for wound closure as a risk of wound dehiscence may vary with the site of application and the suture material used.
+- Surgeons should be familiar with surgical procedures and techniques involving non-absorbable sutures before employing of Stainless Steel Suture for wound closure, as the risk of wound dehiscence may vary with the site of application and the suture material used.

-Users should exercise caution when handling surgical needles to avoid inadvertent needle stick injury.
-Discard the needles after use in container labeled as “SHARP”
+- Users should exercise caution when handling surgical needles to avoid inadvertent needle stick injury.

-Recommended storage condition below 25 ºC, away from moisture and direct heat.
+Recommended storage condition 10oC – 35°C, away from moisture and direct heat.
 Do not use after expiry date.

 Discard used sutures and needles contaminated with blood in the container meant infectious waste.
 Unused expired pouches should be incinerated.